Skip to Main Content

 How do I find out about getting a parking permit for on-campus classes?
 And how about wifi on campus?

-You can find information about both on the FAQs and History page.
+You can find information about both on the FAQs page.

-Some program leaders are doing things differently this time.
-Some seminars and SIGs are offering six-week programs the first six weeks of the semester and some are offering them on the second six weeks of the semester.
+Some program leaders do things differently.
+Some seminars and SIGs offer six-week programs the first six weeks of the semester and some offer them on the second six weeks of the semester.
 There are many new Program Leaders and multiple opportunities to sign up for overlapping programs because so many will be recorded this semester (so the they can be viewed later).

 It is not difficult to use Zoom as a participant.
 You will get directions and instructions from your seminar leaders.
 There is training information on this website.
 You can download the Zoom application for free onto your computer, tablet or smartphone and practice yourself.
 Note: You do need to have a decent wi-fi connection.